Unexpected Movie Masterpieces to Watch in Quarantine

 Watch it on: Crackle

 This is the movie that landed Karyn Kusama in “movie jail” for almost a decade: a gleefully bloody teen-horror comedy that was undone by the high expectations for its script.
 The writer, Diablo Cody, had won an Oscar the previous year for her Juno screenplay, and though this follow-up had that film’s humor, its intense gore and flippant humor were too much for critics at the time.
-Fortunately, Jennifer’s Body is already being re-evaluated as a trashy classic, a nastier update of movies like Heathers that turns the social competition of high school into a literal bloodbath.
-Kusama has also re-emerged as a filmmaker, with the excellent indie horror The Invitation.
+Fortunately, Jennifer’s Body is already being reevaluated as a trashy classic, a nastier update of movies like Heathers that turns the social competition of high school into a literal bloodbath.
+Kusama has also reemerged as a filmmaker, with the excellent indie horror The Invitation.

-Josie and the Pussycats (2001, dir.
-Harry Elfont & Deborah Kaplan)
+Josie and the Pussycats (2001, directed by Harry Elfont and Deborah Kaplan)

-This knowing revival of the Archie Comics series was a failure on release, but has (deservedly) attracted a cult following in the years since.
+This knowing revival of the Archie Comics series was a failure on release, but has deservedly attracted a cult following in the years since.
 It’s a pitch-perfect parody of the manufactured pop pipeline in the early 2000s, watching as the chipper rock band comprising Josie (Rachael Leigh Cook), Melody (Tara Reid), and Valerie (Rosario Dawson) is run through the major-label mill.
 Parker Posey and Alan Cumming play perfect corporate villains, and almost every scene is suffused with ostentatious subliminal advertising, with au courant brand names crowding the frame.
 It’s a bitingly clever work, with a great power-pop soundtrack that includes contributions from the late Adam Schlesinger.

 Watch it on: Hulu with Cinemax, Xfinity

-Jupiter Ascending (2015, dir.
-Lana Wachowski & Lilly Wachowski)
+Jupiter Ascending (2015, directed by Lana Wachowski and Lilly Wachowski)

 In the 2010s, blockbuster studio filmmaking made a hard pivot to existing intellectual property for its biggest movies: Star Wars, comic books, anything audiences might have nostalgia for.
 The Wachowskis, as they often do, went their own route.
-After having given cinema one of its greatest franchises in 1999 with The Matrix, the duo took a different direction in 2015 with a loopily operatic new sci-fi epic rooted in nothing but their own imaginations.
+After giving cinema one of its greatest franchises in 1999 with The Matrix, the duo took a different direction in 2015 with a loopily operatic sci-fi epic rooted in nothing but their own imaginations.
 They were pilloried by critics.
-Jupiter Ascending is a wonderfully absurd space fairytale starring Channing Tatum as a dog-man, Eddie Redmayne as an immortal arch-capitalist villain, and Mila Kunis as a secret princess who unwittingly owns the property deeds to our solar system.
+Jupiter Ascending is a wonderfully absurd space fairy tale starring Channing Tatum as a dog-man, Eddie Redmayne as an immortal arch-capitalist villain, and Mila Kunis as a secret princess who unwittingly owns the property deeds to our solar system.
 If you can get on this movie’s wavelength, you’ll find much to enjoy in its many flights of fancy.

 Watch it on: Netflix